JMsoflo/WD-Seatwork-4-TC03/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Slide in, Fade in effects
-- Transactional
+- Zoom in Effect

 ### Technology
 <!-- TODO: List of Technology Used -->